 Meet new people

-Volunteering gives you the opportunity to learn about teamwork, communication and taking initiative.
+Volunteering gives you the opportunity to apply what you know about teamwork, communication and taking initiative – and learn new skills as well.
 These are valuable skills you can use in any workplace or team setting.

 Improve your CV